 - Consultation and Intraprofessional skills: Interns will be able to demonstrate appropriate knowledge, skills and attitudes regarding intraprofessional and interdisciplinary collaboration in relevant professional roles.

-To learn more about our pre-doctoral internships, download the Morrison Pre-Doctoral Internship Description.
+To learn more about our Doctoral Internships, download the Morrison Doctoral Internship Handbook.

 APA-accredited since 1959